|On this page|

 Under Visualization, turn off Color By Speed.

-Go to Advanced and turn off Solve Pressure With Adaptivity.
+Open the Advanced tab and turn off Solve Pressure With Adaptivity.
 This is essential, because we’ll work with variable densities.

 The water source objects can be any object, e.g. a Sphere SOP.

 sphere1to the 4th input of the first source.

 Repeat step 4 for

 You can stop sourcing in the source nodes by adding an expression to the Activation parameter.
 For the first source, enter